 First explanation he gave me was: you are overweight not because of some trend or because a standard index is telling you this, but according to your own specific body constitution (he has a special machine, telling him the exact weight of fat, water and bones in my body).

 Then he explained, that I wasn’t at fault in gaining this weight.

-If you have read about food intolerances (if not you can read my articles on food intolerances published on this blog) you know that you can eat food you are intolerant to, without even noticing it.
+If you have read about food intolerances, you know that you can eat food you are intolerant to, without even noticing it.
 That is exactly what happened to me.
 According to him, eating food that I was intolerant to was causing inflammation in my body.
 This inflammation was preventing the adipocytes (body cells) from doing their job of fat destocking.